oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/create-kubernetes-cluster.md

 **ATTENTION !!!**

-Your instructor will inform you if the Kubernetes clusters have already been created for you or not.

-- In case you need create them yourselves, follow the instructions below.
-- If the clusters are already running, your kubeconfig file will be provided by your instructor
+If you are in an instructor let lab they may have already created Kubernetes clusters for you, **only** in that case they will provide a kubeconfig file and you do not need to continue with this section.

+If you are doing the lab self guided, or the instructor does not tell you they have created a cluster for you then you need to complete this section.

 ---